wjc-van-es/quia/docs/chapter-04-handling-communications.md

 ## Change of setup
 - It occurred to me that we will have several (micro)services under the `~/git/quia` root dir.
-We, therefore, moved our efforts from chapter 2 & 3 and move everything into `~/git/quia/services/quia/`.
+We, therefore, moved our efforts from chapter 2 & 3 into `~/git/quia/services/first-service/`, where we changed the `artifact-id` to `first-service` as well, therefore
+  - `nl.vea.quia:first-service` is the full maven project (module) name (without version).
-- All new services will be established under `~/git/quia/services/` and the git repo remains under `~/git/quia`.
+- All new services will be established under the `~/git/quia/services/` directory and the git repo remains under `~/git/quia`.
-- For IntelliJ projects to be easily navigable and keep everything under a single quia-parent project umbrella, we also introduced a parent pom for a `nl.vea.quia:quia-parent` project residing under the `~/git/quia` root.
+- For IntelliJ projects to be easily navigable and keep everything under a single __quia__ parent project umbrella, we also introduced a parent pom for a `nl.vea.quia:quia` project with `pom` type packaging residing under the `~/git/quia` root.
 - To keep all the services as independent as possible we decided to only move the properties containing the versions of the various dependencies to the parent pom and keep all the other structure under the service module pom files.
+- However, we have parent references to `nl.vea.quia:quia` in our module poms and module references in our parent pom.
+  - Hence, we can build all maven (service) modules from building the parent and
+  - the module poms can defer the values of the properties to those defined in the parent pom.
-- we can still run the quia service module in dev mode: `~/git/quia/services/quia$ quarkus dev`
+- we can still run the old quia service module (now named first-service) in dev mode:
+  `~/git/quia/services/first-service$ quarkus dev`
-- we can still build the quia service module in isolation: `~/git/quia/services/quia$ mvn clean package -e`
+- we can still build the old quia service module (now named first-service) in isolation:
+  `~/git/quia/services/first-service$ mvn clean package -e`
-- we should be able to run a jvm version of production with `~/git/quia/services/quia$ java -jar target/quarkus-app/quarkus-run.jar`, but we experimented with oidc in dev mode therefore we get '`quarkus.oidc.auth-server-url' property must be configured`.
-For now this isn't very important to solve.
+- we should be able to run a jvm version of production with `~/git/quia/services/first-service$ java -jar target/quarkus-app/quarkus-run.jar`, but we experimented with oidc in dev mode, therefore we get '`quarkus.oidc.auth-server-url' property must be configured`.
+  - For now this isn't very important to solve.

 ## §4.2 Car rental Service
 - If we look at [quarkus-installable-extensions-list.txt](quarkus-installable-extensions-list.txt) we notice that we